hagenderouen/team-profile-generator/README.md

 # team-profile-generator
-Command-line app that generates a profile page for your team
+Command-line app that generates a profile web page for your team.

+## Quick Demo